Genome-explorer/Eukaryotic_horizontal_gene_transfer_dataset_a_compendium/README.md

 input_values_automatically_in_rows.py

     python3 input_values_automatically_in_rows.py
-Once you run the code it will request which csv file to edit so enter:horizontal_gene_transfer_dataset.csv and then press enter
+Once you run the code it will request which csv file to edit so enter:horizontal_gene_transfer_dataset.csv and then press enter.

 Next enter the column number you want to add to.
+Ex:2

-Ex:2 Next type in what you want to add to each row.
+Next type in what you want to add to each row.

 Then state which row you want stop at.